suchyta1/Valarauko/README.md

 This is done with the ```--source``` command line argument.
 (See [```site-setups/Edison/y1-source```](https://github.com/suchyta1/BalrogMPI/blob/nompi/site-setups/Edison/y1-config.py) as an example I use on edison.)
 If ```--source``` isn't given, you'll need to have everything set up by default in your rc file.
+To be explicitly clear, the file given will be sourced but when  you're running [```BuildJob.py```](https://github.com/suchyta1/BalrogMPI/blob/nompi/BuildJob.py) itself, and in your job submission file.
+(The former is so it's easier to build your jobs from the command line, without requiring you to manually set things up.)

 [```BuildJob.py```](https://github.com/suchyta1/BalrogMPI/blob/nompi/BuildJob.py) takes up to 3 command line arguments.
 ```--source``` was mentioned above.